Battle Studies (album): Background

 After the overwhelming success of Continuum, Mayer confessed to being intimidated about starting on a new album; however, he did not want too much time to pass without making new music.
 Speaking on his motivation to move on, he said, "I think it got a lot easier when I realised that no matter what I do, it's not going to be Continuum, good or bad.
 And then that became really liberating."
 On October 1, 2009, Mayer posted via Twitter: "Track listing on Battle Studies is complete!
 Very interesting order...
 11 songs.
 45 minutes.
 Hit 'em hard and get out."

 The album was leaked just hours before Mayer was scheduled to perform an official "radio leak" on 103.7 Sophie in San Diego.
 However, Mayer gave his listeners permission to download the leak, as long as they "registered" their copies by ordering the album.

-Mayer's 2010 Battle Studies World Tour began on February 4, 2010, in Sunrise, Florida at the BB&T Center, and ended on October 1, 2010, in Manila, Philippines, at SM Mall of Asia.
+Mayer's Battle Studies World Tour began on November 5, 2009, in Sydney, Australia at the Metro Theatre, and ended on October 1, 2010, in Manila, Philippines, at SM Mall of Asia.